Whiteknight/whiteknight.github.com/_posts/2011-04-11-gsoc_proposals.md

 I say this all the time, yet so many students seem to take it as a suggestion which can easily be dismissed.
 When we are evaluating proposals, we do so with an eye towards completability and chances of success.
-Can you, the student, actually complete the work you propose in the time alotted?
+Can you, the student, actually complete the work you propose in the time allotted?
 There's no way we can predict the future, but we can look for some indicators to help us make better predictions.